Utah Deaf History and Culture

 Students were also given the opportunity to improve their debating skills in a variety of subjects.
 Without the assistance of their teachers, they had to prepare their presentations, stories, plays, and debates (Roberts, 1994).

-On the bright side, the Park Literary Society put on the most ambitious and successful show by Deaf students to date.
+On the bright side, the Park Literary Society put on the most ambitious and successful show by Deaf students.
 "The House of Rimmon," the play, was based on a Biblical story.
 The play was directed by Arthur Wenger, who was Deaf, and assisted by Elsie Christiansen, who was also Deaf.
 It was given once in the school chapel and was requested to be repeated at East High School in Salt Lake City.
-There was no fee for admittance.
+There was no fee for admission.
 The audience erupted in ovation during the performance.
 The play made the public more aware of what Deaf people could do (White, The Silent Worker, June 1920; Wenger, The Silent Worker, January 1921; UAD Bulletin, Summer 1964).

-Representatives from the Utah Association of the Deaf and the Utah School for the Deaf met on September 5, 1956, and decided that Park Literary Society would be closed (Sanderson, The Utah Eagle, October 1956).
-The reason for the closure of the society is unknown.
+Representatives from the Utah Association of the Deaf and the Utah School for the Deaf met on September 5, 1956, and decided that the Park Literary Society would be closed (Sanderson, The Utah Eagle, October 1956).
+The reason for the closure of society is unknown.

 Did You Know?

-Dr. John R. Park was a major benefactor of the Deaf community in Utah.
-In 1884, when two parents of Deaf children, John Beck and William Wood, petitioned the then-Territory of Utah's Legislature to form a state school for the Deaf, the Legislature granted their request.
+Dr. John R. Park was a significant benefactor of the Deaf community in Utah.
+In 1884, when two parents of Deaf children, John Beck and William Wood, petitioned the then-Territory of Utah's Legislature to form a state school for the deaf, the Legislature granted their request.
 They entrusted the task to Dr. Park, then-president of the University of Deseret.
 Dr. Park arranged for the establishment of a class for Deaf students at the university and hired a Deaf individual, Henry C. White of Boston, to lead the program.
-Since then, Dr. Park had consistently demonstrated a strong interest in this work.
+Since then, Dr. Park has consistently demonstrated a strong interest in this work.

 For nearly 25 years, Dr. Park served as president of the University of the Territory and State.
-He was born on September 30, 1835 and died on September 30, 1900 (Metcalf, The Utah Eagle, October 15, 1900; The Utah Eagle, October 15, 1900).
+He was born on September 30, 1835, and died on September 30, 1900 (Metcalf, The Utah Eagle, October 15, 1900; The Utah Eagle, October 15, 1900).

 The Arthur Wenger Athletic Association